 I am really in to upcycling and creating as much space as possible for us to grow our own food, so there will be a lot of those type posts.
 Do let me know if there is anything else that you would like to see from this section - we are happy to hear idea.

 If you want to be kept up to date on my new healthy and delicious recipes like this, then please subscribe to the blog mailing list (it takes 30 seconds) and you will get sent the new recipes straight to your inbox.
 Your email address won't be passed on to anyone and you will never be spammed.
 Click here to sign up

 We did this last summer and the herbs were so successful, that I thought I would do it again this year and share the step by step process with you all, to show just how easy it is!
-We went with just a white background last year, but we went colourful this year and I prefer it this way.
+Last year, we went with just a white background, but we went colourful this year and I prefer it this way.

 We have teamed up with Wyevale Garden Centres this summer to show you some space saving DIY garden projects that are perfect for beginners as a way to start growing your own food.
 We posted last week about the Benefits of Gardening, so it's now time to put that all in to practise and get planting.
 This is the easiest thing to start with, as it doesn't involve a lot of time and you just have to screw a few pots in to a pallet.
 It's also really cheap to make too.

 It is worth buying good quality soil and seeds, so you have the best chance of everything growing successfully, which is why we always choose Wyevale Garden Centre products.
 They have a great selection of seeds to choose from, so you can get growing and their soil is the best quality that we have used, which makes all the difference when it comes to successful growing.
 Although their garden centres are fantastic, if you don't feel like leaving the house then you can get everything delivered straight to you.
 We did that and it was so handy.